leape/mono/docs/adr/adr-01-framework.md

 ## Decision and Rationale

-To reduce the amount of time spent writing components for each framework, we use [Mitosis](https://github.com/BuilderIO/mitosis) to build native framework components.
+To reduce the amount of time spent writing components for each framework, we use [Mitosis](https://github.com/BuilderIO/mitosis) to build "native" JavaScript framework components.

 We chose Mitosis because it is flexible and open source.
 We took the risk that it is quite new at the moment.

 ## Problem description and context

-We want to ship our DB UX styles based on css and scss for common frameworks like [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/) and so on.
+We want to ship our DB UX styles based on `css` and `scss` for common frameworks like [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/) and so on.

-To achieve this we started with [web-components](https://github.com/db-ui/elements) wrapped in native components.
+To achieve this we started with [web-components](https://github.com/db-ui/elements) wrapped in "native" components.
 But we've encountered a number of problems with this approach.

 ## General conditions and decision criteria